propsproject/props-protocol/docs/PropsProtocol.md

 ##### Delegate

-With delegation, accounts can outsource the following actions: adjust existing stake (without triggering any stake withdraws), stake rewards, claim and directly stake user Props rewards.
+With delegation, accounts can outsource the following actions: reallocate existing stakes, claim and directly stake user Props rewards.

 ```solidity
 function delegate(address _to)